isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-publishers-na.md

 ---
-title: [!DNL On Demand] Premium Inventory Publishers in North America
+title: "[!DNL On Demand] Premium Inventory Publishers in North America"
 description: See the available [!DNL On Demand] premium inventory publishers in North America.
 feature: DSP On Demand Inventory
 exl-id: 47136e55-aab9-4112-8317-1aafca0b1c49